A Good Life

 "She took his advice.
 Bucket loads of them now, and then some.
-I'm not supposed to reveal this information, but he used to help out sometimes."
-James, Greg and Joy - and James Jnr now, That has to mean something because Wilson's proud - of all of them.
+I'm not supposed to reveal this information, but he used to help out sometimes - except with diapers."
+James, Claire and Joy - and even the new grand baby Jim Jnr now, That has to mean something because Wilson's proud - of all of them.
 He sends pictures.

 Wilson smiles.
 "One big baby at a time thank you."

 "Very true.
 You weren't just a piece of art," sighs Wilson.
 It was time for truth.
 "He loved Cuddy too.
 You never would have known it, but he loved too much."

 Time for the truth: then the truth it shall be: "The problem was he loved you more wasn't it?"